How to Report an Address Change to USCIS

 It's absolutely essential to report your address change to USCIS.

-How Most People Can Change Their Address With USCIS
+How Most People Will Need To Change Their Address With USCIS

 If you filed forms relating you to being a victim of domestic violence, victim of human trafficking, or victim of another crime, you need to mail Form AR-11 to the following address: